kbonna/python_course_ncu/final_projects/final_projects_2021_22.md

 party         125     230.98  105.98      5       3           15.01.2020
 subscriptions 200     689.07  489.07      6       4           17.01.2020
 ```
+- you can run your program as a script accepting [command line arguments](https://www.knowledgehut.com/blog/programming/sys-argv-python-examples), e.g., `python3 budget_tracker.py budget_plan.csv expense_list.csv summary_file.csv` but it is not strictly required

 > **Please note that a conventions showed above are not mandatory, and are just an example.** You can decide on different way of formatting inputs or a different way of presenting a summary.

 ### Milestones:

-1. Create functions that load and validate data from budget plan and expense list files
+- [ ] Create functions that load and validate data from budget plan and expense list files
-2. Create a function that aggregate information from different entries of the same category calculating number of unique entries and unique days
+- [ ] Create a function that aggregates information from different entries of the same category calculating number of unique entries and unique days
-3. Create a function that aggregate information about entire budget
+- [ ] Create a function that aggregates information about entire budget
-4. Create a function that nicely format output table and fill it given calculated data
+- [ ] Create a function that nicely formats output table and fill it given calculated data
-5. Create a fucntion that saves formatted summary into a file
+- [ ] Create a function that saves formatted summary into a file

 # Project 2 "Gomoku"